hitxing/Lidar-data-decode/README.md

 If you want to make your datasets like KITTI format(bin files), you should convert your txt files to bin files at first, if you want to make a datset like nuscenes(pcd files), just go to next step and ignore that.

-1. put all your txt files to dir .\txt2bin\txt  and run  '' python  txt2bin.py"
+1. put all your txt files to dir .\txt2bin\txt and run  ''python  txt2bin.py"

 then, your txt files will convert to bin format and saved in dir ./txt2bin/bin like this: